 With any marketing software or tool, you need a way to capture contact information (most critically email addresses) so you can market to those people.

 HubSpot makes that simple and easy with straightforward tools for capturing leads.
 Call-to-action buttons, drag-and-drop landing pages, and simple web forms that you can embed on any page of your website allow you to create end-to-end conversion paths.

 Historically, one of the most frustrating parts about starting with a new marketing platform is the learning curve to be able to create new marketing assets.

 What if you don’t know how to code HTML emails?
 What if you don’t have a developer in-house?
 Do you have to hire someone to build those things for you?

 This functionality coupled with the easy-to-use form builder we just mentioned allows non-technical marketers to create entire conversion paths with automated follow-up in minutes without touching any code.

-Con: paying for contacts (even with the new “marketing contacts” option)
+Con: Paying for contacts (even with the “marketing contacts” option)

 Earlier in this article, we mentioned pricing as one of the potential cons of HubSpot’s Growth Suite.
 That same con applies to the Marketing Hub individually, but there is also an additional piece of pricing that comes only with the Marketing Hub that can be a point of contention.

 Unlike the Sales and Service Hubs, a subscription to HubSpot’s Marketing Hub comes with a required Contacts subscription.
 This means you must pay per 1,000 additional contacts in your portal (each tier comes with a certain amount of “free” contacts to start).

 If you have a small database that you’re not looking to grow significantly, this likely won’t be an issue for you, but, if you have a high volume of contacts and you’re looking to continue generating more and more, you may find yourself paying thousands of extra dollars a year (or even a month!) just to store those contacts.